 3.9 An official Purchase Order (PO) must be raised through one of the Council's electronic ordering systems where goods, services or works are being instructed, prior to delivery and the invoice being submitted.
+(Manual orders must not be used after 1 May 2018).

-A purchase order must be sent to the Supplier/Contractor when instructing delivery of goods or services or works on behalf of the Council.
-The supplier must be notified that the PO number must be quoted on all invoices.
+A purchase order must be sent to the supplier/contractor when instructing delivery of goods or services or works on behalf of the Council.

+The supplier must be notified that the PO number must be guoted on all invoices.

 Invoices submitted without a valid PO will be returned to the supplier unpaid.